Fair Policy Targeting: Introduction

 Fair targeting is a controversial task due to the lack of consensus on the formulation of the decision problem.
 Conventional approaches mostly developed in computer science consist in designing algorithmic decisions that maximize the \textit{expected} utility across all individuals by imposing fairness constraints on the decision space of the policymaker \citep{nabi2019learning}.\footnote{For a review, the reader may refer to \cite{corbett2018measure}.
 Further discussion on the related literature is contained in Section \ref{sec:literature}.} In contrast, the economic literature has outlined the importance of taking into account the welfare-effects of such policies \citep{kleinberg2018algorithmic}.
 Fairness constraints on the policymaker's decision space may ultimately lead to sub-optimal welfare for \text{both} sensitive groups.
 This is a significant limitation when the policymakers are concerned with the effects of their decisions on each individual's utilities: absent of legal constraints, we may not want to impose unnecessary constraints on the policy if such constraints are \textit{harmful} for some or all individuals.

 This paper advocates for fair and Pareto optimal treatment rules.
 We discuss targeting in a setting where decision-makers prefer allocations for which we cannot find any other policy that strictly improves welfare for one of the two sensitive groups without decreasing welfare on the opposite group.
 Within such a set, she then chooses the fairest allocation.
 The decision problem is conceived for applications in social welfare and health programs and motivated by the Hippocratic notion of ``first do no harm'' ( ``\textit{primum non nocere}") \citep{rotblat1999hippocratic}: instead of imposing possibly harmful fairness constraints on the decision space, we restrict the set of admissible solutions to the Pareto optimal set, and among such, we choose the fairest one.
 For example, during a health-program campaign, the policy-makers may not be willing to decrease all individuals' health status to gain fairness.
 Instead, they may be willing to \textit{trade-off} health-status of different groups (e.g., young and old individuals) when considering fairness.
-The framework that we propose has three desirable properties: (i) it applies to general notions of fairness which may reflect different decision makers' preferences; (ii) it guarantees Pareto efficiency of the policy-function, with the relative importance of each group solely chosen based on the notion of fairness adopted by the decision-maker; (iii) it also allows for arbitrary legal or ethical constraints, incorporating as a special case the presence of fairness constraints whenever such constraints are \textit{binding} on policy-makers' decisions due to ethical or legal considerations.\footnote{In the presence of binding fairness constraints, our proposed policy achieves a lower unfairness compared to the policy that maximizes welfare under fairness constraints while being Pareto optimal.
-See Section \ref{sec:properties} for details. } We name our method Fair Policy Targeting.
+Our framework has three desirable properties: (i) it applies to general notions of fairness which may reflect different decision makers' preferences; (ii) it guarantees Pareto efficiency of the policy-function, with the relative importance of each group solely chosen based on the notion of fairness adopted by the decision-maker; (iii) it also allows for arbitrary legal or ethical constraints, incorporating as a special case the presence of fairness constraints whenever such constraints are \textit{binding} due to ethical or legal considerations.\footnote{For binding fairness constraints, our proposed policy achieves a lower unfairness compared to the policy that maximizes welfare under fairness constraints while being Pareto optimal.
+See Section \ref{sec:decision} for details. } We name our method Fair Policy Targeting.

 This paper contributes to the statistical treatment choice literature by introducing the notion, estimation procedures, and studying properties of Pareto optimal and fair treatment allocation rules.
-We allow for general notions of fairness, and as a contribution of independent interest, we define envy-freeness fairness \citep{varian1976two} within the context of policy targeting.
+We allow for general notions of fairness, and as a contribution of independent interest, we define envy-freeness fairness \citep{varian1976two} for policy targeting.